-Only sure thing in Germany’s tight election: Battles ahead to forge a post-Merkel government
+Tight exit polls in Germany point to long battle over forging post-Merkel government

 Still, there was no clear path to the chancellor’s office for either man.

-Depending on the coalition building, it could be Laschet, 60, who has overseen a campaign blighted by blunders, but had gained momentum in recent weeks.
+Depending on the coalition-building, it could be Laschet, 60, who has overseen a campaign marked by blunders but also one that had gained momentum in recent weeks.
 Or it could be 63-year-old Olaf Scholz, the finance minister in the current coalition government, who has tried to present himself as the continuity candidate.

 At the Konrad Adenauer Haus, the conservative party’s headquarters in Berlin, the initial polls were met with murmurs.
-One attendee to the evening event described the crowd as initially “stunned” — even though pre-election predictions had pointed to a poor showing.
+One attendee to the evening event described the crowd as “stunned” at first — even though pre-election predictions had pointed to a poor showing.

 “It’s a historic collapse,” Thorsten Faas, a political scientist with the Free University Berlin, said of the conservative bloc’s showing.
-“A very long evening — and likely very long weeks — are ahead of us,” he said, referring to the close count and likelihood for long coalition negotiations.
+“A very long evening — and likely very long weeks — are ahead of us,” he said, referring to the close count and likelihood of extended coalition negotiations.

 Scholtz’s Social Democrats, however, basked in the early results.